 Campus Initiatives - Summer Undergraduate Research Assistantship

-Each summer, the Maine Physical Sciences Partnership (MainePSP) invites applications from undergraduates in Maine to participate in a seven-week paid Summer Undergraduate Research Assistantship (SURA) on the University of Maine campus.
-The SURA program offers an opportunity to gain education research experience working with UMaine faculty and to work with K-12 teachers preparing inquiry-oriented science curricula for the upcoming school year.
+During the summers of 2011 – 2014, the Maine Physical Sciences Partnership (MainePSP) hosted undergraduates from Maine college campuses while they participated in a seven-week paid Summer Undergraduate Research Assistantship (SURA) on the University of Maine campus.
+The SURA program offered students an opportunity to gain education research experience working with UMaine faculty and to work with K-12 teachers preparing inquiry-oriented science curricula for the upcoming school year.

-The program begins with an orientation at UMaine, participation in a RiSE Center education research conference, the Summer Academy in Winter Harbor, and then continues with research and K-12 collaborations at the University of Maine.
+The program included an orientation at UMaine, participation in a RiSE Center education research conference, the K-12 teacher Summer Academy at Schoodic Institute, and continued with research and K-12 collaborations at the University of Maine.

-In the Teachers-in-Residence program SURAs help to develop supporting resources for K-12 teachers.
-These supporting materials facilitate teachers’ first experiences using the MainePSP’s instructional resources.
-Among other things, the students create documents, modify websites and wikis, research educational resources, work closely with the Next Generation Science Standards aligning activities and lessons, and help develop rubrics.
+In the Teachers-in-Residence program SURAs helped to develop supporting resources for K-12 teachers.
+These supporting materials facilitated teachers’ first experiences using the MainePSP’s instructional resources.
+Among other things, the students created documents, modified websites and wikis, researched educational resources, worked closely with the Next Generation Science Standards aligning activities and lessons, and helped develop rubrics.

-With the research faculty and graduate students, SURAs work on a wide variety of research topics including analyzing student pre- and post-test data, student and teacher assessments, and data pertaining to teacher journals, clicker responses, and student proficiency with nature-of-science concepts.
-The SURAs summarize their research findings in Powerpoint slideshows, which they present to the UMaine research community during their final week.
+With the research faculty and graduate students, SURAs worked on a wide variety of research topics including analyzing student pre- and post-test data, student and teacher assessments, and data pertaining to teacher journals, clicker responses, and student proficiency with nature-of-science concepts.
+The SURAs summarized their research findings in Powerpoint slideshows, which they presented to the UMaine research community during their final week.